Deutsche Bahn Museum

 Take a pew in this 21st-century sugar cube to watch the sushi chef deftly craft your order.
 When the mercury climbs high, enjoy your...

 Lessingstrasse 6 · interesting places nearby

 Deutsche Bahn Museum information

-If you have tots aboard, head straight for the Eisenbahn-Erlebniswelt (Railway World), where lots of hands-on, interactive choo-choo-themed attractions await.
-Here you'll also find a huge model railway, one of Germany's largest, set in motion every hour by a uniformed controller.
+If you have tots aboard, head straight for KIBALA (Kinder-Bahnland – Children's Railway World), a recently refashioned part of the museum where lots of hands-on, interactive choo-choo-themed attractions await.
+There's also a huge model railway, one of Germany's largest, set in motion every hour by a uniformed controller.

 The main exhibition charting almost two centuries of rail history starts on the ground floor and continues with more recent exhibits on the first.
 Passing quickly through the historically inaccurate beginning (as every rail buff knows, the world's first railway was the Stockton–Darlington, not the Liverpool–Manchester), highlights include Germany's oldest railway carriage dating from 1835 and lots of interesting Deutsche Reichsbahn paraphernalia from East Germany.

 However the real meat of the show are the two halls of locos and rolling stock.
 The first hall contains Ludwig II's incredible rococo rail carriage, dubbed the 'Versailles of the rails', as well as Bismarck's considerably less ostentatious means of transport.
 There's also Germany's most famous steam loco, the Adler, built by the Stephensons in Newcastle-upon-Tyne for the Nuremberg–Fürth line.
 The second hall across the road from the main building houses some mammoth engines, some with their Nazi or Deutsche Reichsbahn insignia still in place.